thant-zin-aung/project-tracker-app/README.md

-# 📝 To-Do List App
+# 📅 Project Tracker App

 A powerful and intuitive **project-based task management app** built with **React** — designed for organizing, assigning, and tracking tasks within collaborative teams.
 Unlike a basic to-do list, this application emphasizes structured project workflows, allowing users to break down complex goals into actionable tasks such as “UI design,” “backend logic,” and more.